arrectis/retrobator/README.md

 What you can do with the AI assistant:
 - Command your AI assistant (via voice or text) to do various things for you: Open games, load cheats, generate backgrounds, etc.
-- Converse, banter, and have your assistant react to in-game events*.
+- Converse, banter, and have your assistant react to in-game [events](#what-are-events)*.
 - Give your AI different personalities.

-Note: This is currently utilizing OpenAI's Advanced Voice Mode, which is currently accessible as a 'Preview'.
+Note: This is currently utilizing OpenAI's _Advanced Voice Mode_, which is currently in 'Preview'.
 This means that:
 - This service may have a daily limit.
 As of this writing, it does.
 - This service may suffer from outages or changes that will cause the assistant to go down.
 Check this page for updates to the OpenAI mod that may address these changes.
-- The "bring your own key" (BYOK) model of connecting to OpenAI may change in the future, or may even be forcibly nuked by OpenAI.
-Expect a transition period in the future to a different model.
+- The "bring your own key" (BYOK) model Retrobator uses for connecting to OpenAI may change in the future, or may even be nuked by OpenAI.
+If this happens, expect a transition period to a different model.
-- Services like this are likely to get better, cheaper, and more ubiquitous in the coming months and years.
+- AI services like this are likely to get better, cheaper, and more ubiquitous in the coming months and years.

 ### How do I use the AI Assistant? ###
-First, you must install the supplemental package found on this page.
+First, you must install the supplemental package found on [this page](#downloads).

-Then, navigate to "Packages" in Retrobator, and check the appropriate box to enable OpenAI.

-Finally, to connect the assistant, you must provide an OpenAI API key:
+Finally, you must provide an OpenAI API key to Retrobator:
 1. Create an OpenAI API developer platform account on their site.
-(Currently platform.openai.com)
+(Currently [platform.openai.com](platform.openai.com))
 2. Add some _Pay as you go_ credit.
 (Currently in the settings under _Billing_)
 3. In the Dashboard, create an API key, and copy it.
-4. In Retrobator, open the OpenAI widget, and paste the key into the field.";
+4. In Retrobator, open the OpenAI window, and paste the key into the field.

 This will allow Retrobator to communicate with OpenAI on your behalf.

-Retrobator does not store or share your OpenAI API key.
-However, it may include application state in its messages to the API.
+_Note: Retrobator does not store or share your OpenAI API key.
+However, it may include application state in its messages to the API._

-### Why is AI provided only as a mod? ###
-Some app stores, like Steam, require that any features that incur charges (even if optional / 3rd-party) be funneled through the app store's microtransaction or subscription systems.
-Since this would increase the cost of any AI services the user connects, I have opted to unbundle this feature from the product and offer it as an open-source mod.

 ### What are events? ###
 Retrobator does not send video of your gameplay session to the AI assistant.
-So how does it know what's happening?
+So, how does it know what's happening in-game?

 That's where _events_ come in.
 Example events:
 - Game opened (built-in)